Deadlines

 The Summit Award offers up to $3,000 per project that can be used for project supplies; student wages of $15 per hour (if a wage is to be paid, the faculty mentor will need to hire the student); and up to 50% of travel costs directly related to the research or creative endeavor.
 In rare instances, your project may qualify for a stipend rather than a wage, but there is an important legal difference between stipends and wages.
 Be sure to review our flowchart (pdf) and interactive decision tool to determine which of these might be appropriate for your project.
 PEAK Experiences Award funds cannot be applied to tuition.

 Summit Awardees will have the opportunity to demonstrate their high-level skills, creativity, and initiative while undertaking research and creative projects and deepening their relationships with their project’s faculty mentor.
-Summit Awardees join the PEAK Experiences cohort and receive all of its benefits, including the opportunity to present works-in-progress to peers, engaging in guided reflection and goal-setting, and advising by the staff and Faculty Fellows of the Office of Undergraduate Research and Fellowships.
+Summit Awardees join the PEAK Experiences cohort and receive all of its benefits, including the opportunity to present works-in-progress to peers, engaging in guided reflection and goal-setting, and advising by the staff and Faculty Fellows of Undergraduate Research and Fellowships.

 Award funds are distributed to the university account of the project mentor.